 Before you share any information online, it’s important to make sure your communication with the website is secure.
 Fortunately, there are two quick checks to help you be certain:

 - Look at the uniform resource locator (URL) of the website.
 A secure URL should begin with “https” rather than “http.”
 The “s” in “https” stands for secure, which indicates that the site is using a Secure Sockets Layer (SSL) Certificate.
-This lets you know that all your data is encrypted as it passes from your browser to the website’s server.
+This lets you know that all your communication and data is encrypted as it passes from your browser to the website’s server.

 While making sure the sites you visit are secure is important, you should also always be sure that a site is legitimate before entering a username, password or any other personal information.
-Paying close attention to the site’s URL in your browser’s location field, for example, can help you be certain that you’re on a legitimate site rather than a look-alike imposter.
+Paying close attention to the site’s URL in your browser’s location field, for example, can help you be certain that you’re on a legitimate site rather than a look-alike impostor.